All Products

 I configured an encryption policy.
 Why do I still see plaintext when I query data using a database client?

-Check the account used to log on to the database.
-If the account is configured as a Super Admin, query results are always in plaintext for ease of management.
-To see the ciphertext results, test with an account configured as a Standard Account.
+Check the account that you used to log on to the database.
+If the account is configured as a super administrator, query results are always returned in plaintext to facilitate management.
+To view the ciphertext results, test the query using an account that is configured as a regular user.

 How can I verify that encryption is working?

-Use a database account that is not in the Super Admin list to connect to the database through a standard MySQL client, such as the command line or Navicat.
+Use a database account that is not on the super administrator list to connect to the database using a standard MySQL client, such as the command line or Navicat.
 Then, query the encrypted field.
 If you see ciphertext, this verifies that the query results are being encrypted in real time at the database proxy layer.

 What are the risks of the super administrator role?

-The Super Admin role can directly read plaintext data, completely bypassing encryption protection.
-Use this role only temporarily for absolutely necessary scenarios, such as data correction, migration, or auditing.
-Remove the account from this role immediately after use and maintain a complete audit trail of all operations.
+The super administrator role can directly read plaintext data, completely bypassing encryption protection.
+This role should be used only temporarily for necessary scenarios, such as data correction, migration, or auditing.
+Remove the account from this role immediately after the task is complete and maintain a complete audit trail of all operations.